Master of Music (MM) in Performance

 Graduating students have a 97% job placement rate

-Specific degree information can be found on the UWM Graduate School website along with advising, courses/credit, and transfer information.
+Specific degree information can be found in the UWM Academic Catalog along with credits, courses, admission and program requirements.

 “We can read history books, but the closest we can get to experiencing it would be from a composition of that time or a novel written in a particular era.
 It’s a personified action of what happened at that point in history and given to us in a nutshell." -Alicia Storin, founding member of the Cadance Collective and Riso Quartet